netlify/netlify-browser-extension/README.md

 ## Features

-This tiny browser extension does 2 things, it:
+This browser extension does 2 things, it:

 - Tells you if a site is hosted on Netlify via the menubar
 - Adds a Deploy to Netlify button to your Github repositories with a `netlify.toml` file